w3f/polkadot-spec/docs/chap-networking.md

 A **state request** is sent to a peer to request the state at a specified block.
 The message is a single 32-byte Blake2 hash which indicates the block from which the sync should start.

-Depending on what substream is used, he remote peer either sends back a state response ([Definition 40](chap-networking#defn-msg-state-response)) on the `/dot/sync/2` substream or a warp sync proof ([Definition 41](chap-networking#defn-warp-sync-proof)) on the `/dot/sync/warp`.
+Depending on what substream is used, he remote peer either sends back a state response ([Definition -def-num-ref-](chap-networking#defn-msg-state-response)) on the `/dot/sync/2` substream or a warp sync proof ([Definition -def-num-ref-](chap-networking#defn-warp-sync-proof)) on the `/dot/sync/warp`.

 ###### Definition -def-num- State Response {#defn-msg-state-response}

-The **state response** is sent to the peer that initialized the state request ([Definition 39](chap-networking#defn-msg-state-request)) and contains a list of key/value entries with an associated proof.
+The **state response** is sent to the peer that initialized the state request ([Definition -def-num-ref-](chap-networking#defn-msg-state-request)) and contains a list of key/value entries with an associated proof.
 This response is sent continuously until all key/value pairs have been submitted.

 | Type                          | Id  | Description   |
 |-------------------------------|-----|---------------|